Graphics processing unit: 2010s

 In 2010, Nvidia partnered with Audi to power their cars' dashboards, using the Tegra GPU to provide increased functionality to cars' navigation and entertainment systems.
 Advances in GPU technology in cars helped advance self-driving technology.
 AMD's Radeon HD 6000 series cards were released in 2010, and in 2011 AMD released its 6000M Series discrete GPUs for mobile devices.
 The Kepler line of graphics cards by Nvidia were released in 2012 and were used in the Nvidia 600 and 700 series cards.
 A feature in this GPU microarchitecture included GPU boost, a technology that adjusts the clock-speed of a video card to increase or decrease according to its power draw.
 Kepler also introduced NVENC video encoding acceleration technology.

 The PS4 and Xbox One were released in 2013; they both used GPUs based on AMD's Radeon HD 7850 and 7790.
 Nvidia's Kepler line of GPUs was followed by the Maxwell line, manufactured on the same process.
 Nvidia's 28 nm chips were manufactured by TSMC in Taiwan using the 28 nm process.
 Compared to the 40 nm technology from the past, this manufacturing process allowed a 20 percent boost in performance while drawing less power.
 Virtual reality headsets have high system requirements; manufacturers recommended the GTX 970 and the R9 290X or better at the time of their release.
 Cards based on the Pascal microarchitecture were released in 2016.
 The GeForce 10 series of cards are of this generation of graphics cards.
 They are made using the 16 nm manufacturing process which improves upon previous microarchitectures.

-In 2018, Nvidia launched the RTX 20 series GPUs that added ray tracing cores to GPUs, improving their performance on lighting effects.
+In 2018, Nvidia launched the RTX 20 series GPUs that added ray tracing cores to GPUs, allowing real time ray tracing to be performant on mass market hardware.
 Polaris 11 and Polaris 10 GPUs from AMD are fabricated by a 14 nm process.
 Their release resulted in a substantial increase in the performance per watt of AMD video cards.
 AMD also released the Vega GPU series for the high end market as a competitor to Nvidia's high end Pascal cards, also featuring HBM2 like the Titan V.

 In 2019, AMD released the successor to their Graphics Core Next (GCN) microarchitecture/instruction set.
 Dubbed RDNA, the first product featuring it was the Radeon RX 5000 series of video cards.
 The company announced that the successor to the RDNA microarchitecture would be incremental (a "refresh").
 AMD unveiled the Radeon RX 6000 series, its RDNA 2 graphics cards with support for hardware-accelerated ray tracing.
 The product series, launched in late 2020, consisted of the RX 6800, RX 6800 XT, and RX 6900 XT.
 The RX 6700 XT, which is based on Navi 22, was launched in early 2021.

 The PlayStation 5 and Xbox Series X and Series S were released in 2020; they both use GPUs based on the RDNA 2 microarchitecture with incremental improvements and different GPU configurations in each system's implementation.